BlockIo/block_io-nodejs/README.md

                            // intrinsically.
 This is useful when interfacing
                            // with hardware wallets and HSMs.
 Default: false.

-    lowR: false,           // Sign with a low R value to save a byte and
+    lowR: true,            // Sign with a low R value to save a byte and
                            // make signature size more predictable, at the
                            // cost of more CPU time needed to sign transactions.
-                           // Default: false
+                           // Default: true

   }
 }